Navigating the journey of pregnancy

 Nutrition and Immunity

-Breast milk or formula provides the essential antibodies and macronutrients required for rapid brain expansion during the first year.
-Introducing solids around six months exposes the palate to diverse textures and reduces potential allergenic risks through gradual exposure.
-Iron-rich foods support blood volume increase as the infant grows rapidly during these formative months.
+Breastfeeding or infant formula provides the essential antibodies and macronutrients required for rapid brain expansion.
+Introducing solids around six months exposes the palate to diverse textures and reduces potential common allergens through gradual exposure.
+Iron-fortified foods support blood volume increase as the infant grows rapidly during these formative months.